Recreate a takeout kebab but with homemade flatbreads, pickled vegetables and strips of jerk chicken.

 For the flatbreads, divide the dough into five equal balls.
 Roll them out to the thickness of a £2 coin.
 Taking care not to burn yourself, clean any excess seasoning or chicken off the griddle and place back on the heat.
 Once hot, cook the flatbreads quickly on either side (about 1-2 minutes), or until puffed up and lightly marked.

 Drain the vegetables from their pickling liquor, and slice the chicken into strips.
-Serve inside the flatbreads with either hummus, mayonnaise or soured cream, plus rocket if you wish.
+Serve inside the flatbreads with hummus, plus rocket if you wish.